 Before coming to NYU, Ritika worked as a Financial Analyst in Crowe Horwath LLP where she conducted financial audits for companies in banking, pharmaceutical and manufacturing sectors.
 She intends to blend her knowledge of economics and mathematics with her experience in financial management to design sustainable, robust and efficient policies.
 Ritika holds a Bachelors degree in Commerce from DAVV, India.

-Sonia is a freshman in Liberal Studies at New York University.
+Sonia is a second year in Liberal Studies at New York University.
 She is from Richmond, Virginia and has also lived in Florida, New York, and Canada.
-She has attended multiple schools throughout her academic career and graduated with an IB Diploma.
-Sonia is pursuing a major in international relations and hopes to continue on to law school.
-She is a member of multiple organizations around campus, including the Liberal Studies Law Co-op and the Brazilian Jiu Jitsu Club.
+Sonia is pursuing a major in psychology and an accelerated master’s in international relations.
+She hopes to continue on to law school and practice international criminal law.
+Sonia is a member of multiple organizations around campus, including the Brazilian Jiu Jitsu Club and NYU Alternative Breaks.
 She loves to read, listen to music, travel, and play with cute dogs she meets in the middle of New York City streets.

 Manny is a first year student in the College of Arts and Science as a prospective International Relations major with a pre-law track.
 Outside of class, he is the head policy debate coach for Stuyvesant High School as well as an assistant at NYU’s Arthur L. Carter Journalism Institute.
 His writing interests include global warming, ocean acidification, and the geopolitical impacts of a changing environment.

 Jamin is the Secretary of the IR Society and Editor of the Event Reporting and Cartoon sections at IR INSIDER.
 A political junkie-in-training, Jamin wrote monthly briefs on political and IR-related events around New York City before entering the IR Society E-Board, where he became involved in managing the IR Society’s Facebook page.
-Jamin’s hobbies include sketching, surfing on Quora, and exploring the peripheries of New York City.
+Jamin’s hobbies include sketching and exploring the peripheries of New York City.

 foreign news monitoring